genebean/puppet-moddeps/README.md

 6. Push to the branch (`git push origin my-new-feature`)
 7. Create a new Pull Request

+### Vagrant

+Development and testing can also be done utilizing the included `Vagrantfile`.
+To do so, install [Vagrant][vagrant] and [VirtualBox][vbox], fork and clone the project, cd into the project, and run `vagrant up dev` followed by `vagrant ssh dev`.
+The setup process will take care of running `bundle install` for you.
+You can find the code symlinked into the vagrant user's home directory.

+### Tests

 Please try and write tests using Rspec's expect syntax for any code you add or change.
 Code must have tests before it will be merged.